google/fuzzbench/docs/reference/experiment_data.md

 ### Corpus archive and unchanged-cycles

 A trial is a run of a specific fuzzer on a specific benchmark.
-For each trial, FuzzBench archives the `output_directory` used in `fuzzer.py` every 15 minutes, this is sometimes referred to as a "snapshot" (or "cycle").
-As an optimization, if the directory hasn't changed since the last cycle, the archiving step is skipped and the cycle number is added to `unchanged-cycles`.
-For some fuzzers like AFL, we ignore frequently changing non-corpus files like `fuzzer_stats` when determining if this cycle has changes.
+For each trial, FuzzBench archives the `output_corpus` used in `fuzzer.py` every 15 minutes, this is sometimes referred to as a "snapshot" (or "cycle").
+As an optimization, if the directory hasn't changed since the last cycle, the archiving step is skipped and the cycle number is added to the `unchanged-cycles` file.
+For some fuzzers like AFL, we ignore frequently changing non-corpus files like `fuzzer_stats` when determining if the corpus changed since last cycle.
 Because `fuzzer_stats` is included in the archive, you can obtain stats for an AFL-based fuzzer using the last archive in a trial.

 ### Crashes